Revolutionize Your Laundry:

 Put the yarn balls in the hose one at a time and make a knot in between each one (not too tight).

-Throw this little bundle in your wash at the highest temperature and agitation settings.
+Then, throw this little bundle in your wash at the highest temperature and agitation settings.

 To get them thoroughly felted, I ran mine through a hot wash twice.